Anastasia Khvataeva-Domanov1, Juhani Virkanen2, Glenn Woods3, Pratiksha Rashid4, Stephane Mabic1

 Figure 1.Different types of uses of ultrapure water in ICP-MS and ICP-OES analyses

-To benefit fully from modern ICP-OES and ICP-MS instrumentation, ultrapure water of very good quality is required.
-Indeed, any contamination coming from laboratory reagents will increase background equivalent concentration (BEC) and detection limit, resulting in poorer performance of the technique.
-Therefore, the suitability of reagent water used in all steps of ICP-MS or ICP-OES analyses is defined by the general rule that the measured element should not be detectable in the blank, or if it is detected, its BEC should be negligible relative to the desired analytical range.
+To benefit fully from modern ICP-OES and ICP-MS instrumentation, high-quality ultrapure water is required.
+Any contamination coming from laboratory reagents will increase background equivalent concentration (BEC) and the limit of detection (LOD), resulting in poorer performance of the technique.
+Therefore, the suitability of reagent water used in all steps of ICP-MS or ICP-OES analyses is defined by the general rule that the measured element should not be detectable in the blank.
+If it is detected, its BEC should be negligible relative to the desired analytical range.
 In environmental analyses, elements in water samples are usually analyzed at μg/L (ppb) analytical range6 and in soil samples, at mg/L (ppm) range.7 To ensure the success of experiments in the ppb-ppm range, it is desirable that BEC values of target elements do not exceed ppt or sub-ppt range.
 Moreover, as LOD (Limit of Detection) is separately specified in certain analyses,1 in addition to a negligible level of contamination, the usage of ultrapure water of consistent quality is critical.

-To evaluate the suitability of reagent water necessary for ICP-MS and ICP-OES environmental analyses, the measurements of toxic elements in freshly produced ultrapure water from a Milli-Q® water purification system have been performed.
-The resulting BEC of reagent water, as well as the detection limits in ng/L level, are presented in Table 1.
-The results from Table 1 show that when using Milli-Q® water, BEC levels for the majority of analyzed elements are in the sub-ppt or low ppt range (experiments are done under normal laboratory conditions, not in a cleanroom).
-In case there is a need to achieve significantly lower levels of elements, it is reasonable to perform analyses in a cleanroom or metal-free laboratory environment8 and to use an additional polishing step such as a Q-POD® Element unit, which makes it possible to obtain BECs at sub-ppt and ppq level.9,10
+To evaluate the suitability of reagent water necessary for ICP-MS and ICP-OES environmental analyses, we measured for the presence of toxic elements in freshly produced ultrapure water from a Milli-Q® water purification system.
+Table 1 presents the resulting BEC of reagent water, as well as the detection limits in ng/L level.
+The results show that when using Milli-Q® ultrapure water, BEC levels for the majority of analyzed elements are in the sub-ppt or low ppt range (experiments are done under normal laboratory conditions, not in a cleanroom).
+In case there is a need to achieve significantly lower levels of elements, it is reasonable to perform analyses in a cleanroom or metal-free laboratory environment8 and to use an additional polishing step such as a a Milli-Q® IQ Element purification unit which makes it possible to obtain BECs at sub-ppt and ppq level.9

-The calibration standards used in experiments with the Agilent® 7700s were a mixture of Agilent® and SPEX CertiPrep®, and with the Agilent® 7500s, ROMIL PrimAg®-xtra; containers were all PFA pre-cleaned with ultrapure water.
-All ultrapure water samples (Milli-Q® water, resistivity of 18.2 MΩ·cm and TOC below 5 ppb) from the water purification system were analyzed immediately after water collection.
+Containers were all PFA pre-cleaned with ultrapure water.
+All ultrapure water samples (resistivity of 18.2 MΩ·cm and TOC below 5 ppb) from the Milli-Q® water purification systems were analyzed immediately after water collection.

-The importance of reagent water quality for toxic element analyses was discussed and low levels of elements in ultrapure water produced by a Milli-Q® water purification system were demonstrated.
-Laboratories performing trace element analysis can rely on Milli-Q® water purification systems to meet their stringent requirements for the highest purity water for their experiments.
-Choosing ultrapure water from a Milli-Q® system for trace element analyses will help to ensure the generation of high quality data.
+The importance of reagent water quality for toxic element analyses in environmental samples was discussed and low levels of elements in ultrapure water produced by a Milli-Q® water purification system were demonstrated.
+Laboratories performing trace element analysis can rely on Milli-Q® ultrapure water purification system to meet their stringent requirements for the highest purity water for their sensitive applications.
+Choosing water from a Milli-Q® ultrapure water systems for trace element analyses will help to ensure the generation of accurate and high-quality data.